knocknote/gotx/README.md

 ## Usage

-Here is the sample UseCase or Application Service class.
+Here is the sample UseCase class.
 * Case 1: use read-write transaction
 * Case 2: use readonly transaction
 * Case 3: no transaction(just call repository method)